Comf0rTS1997/MMM-pathtime/README.md

 # MMM-pathtime
-An unofficial Magic Mirror Module to show Port Autority Trans-Hudson(PATH) Train schedules.
+An unofficial Magic Mirror Module to show Port Authority Trans-Hudson(PATH) Train schedules.
 This module is not endorsed nor supported by the Port Authority of NY and NJ.

 ## Screenshot